ptejada/APS-Deploy/README.md

 ./start
 ```

 Done!
 Your APE_Server + ApePubSub setup is up and running!
+It is recommended that you setup your subdomain wildcard for user sessions comparability, refer to [Using Sessions] (https://github.com/ptejada/ApePubSub/wiki/APE-Server-setup#using-session)

 ### Commands
 <table>